apolloio/apollo-api-docs/source/includes/_organizations.md

 }
 ```

 This endpoint searches for organizations.
 Newer plans utilizing Export Credits will be deducting **1 export credit** when calling this endpoint.
-This endpoint is not accessible to teams on a free plan.
+This feature is not accessible to Apollo users on free plans.

 `POST https://api.apollo.io/api/v1/mixed_companies/search`